Chemical Composition of Bacterial Cell Wall:

 It is composed of two layers:

-1. Inner layer: It lies next to cell membrane and is very thin about 2 – 3 nm dimension.
-It contains peptidoglycan which accounts for 5 – 10% total dry weight of cell and forms a gel like structure.
-Inner later is separated from outer later by periplasmic space.
-The periplasm contains high concentration of degradative enzymes and transport proteins.
-Gram negative cell wall does not contain teichoic acid.
-Due to less percentage of peptidoglycan Gram negative cells are more susceptible to mechanical damage but less susceptible to lysozyme action.
+1. Inner layer: It lies next to the cell membrane and is very thin about 2 – 3 nm in dimension.
+It contains peptidoglycan which accounts for 5 – 10% total dry weight of the cell and forms a gel-like structure.
+The inner layer is separated from the outer layer by periplasmic space.
+The periplasm contains a high concentration of degradative enzymes and transport proteins.
+Gram-negative cell wall does not contain teichoic acid.
+Due to less percentage of peptidoglycan Gram-negative cells are more susceptible to mechanical damage but less susceptible to lysozyme action.

 3. Lipopolysaccharides (LPS): LPS are involved in their endotoxin activity and antigenicity.
-It creates negative charge on the cell.
-The LPS consist of three regions:
+It creates a negative charge in the cell.
+The LPS consists of three regions:

 ii.
-Core polysaccharide: It is joined to lipid A region and contains unusual sugars like 2-Keto-3-deoxy-D-manno- octonic acid (KDO) (a unique eight-carbon sugar), galactose and n-acetyl glucosamine (NAG).
+Core polysaccharide: It is joined to the lipid A region and contains unusual sugars like 2-Keto-3-deoxy-D-mannooctonic acid (KDO) (a unique eight-carbon sugar), galactose, and n-acetyl glucosamine (NAG).

 iii.
 O-polysaccharide: This portion determines O antigen specificity.
-It is a short polysaccharide chain extending outside from core region.
-It contains galactose, mannose, rhamnose, fucose, xylose, ribose etc. This ‘O’ side chain shows variations in the composition in different organisms and thus is very specific.
+It is a short polysaccharide chain extending outside of the core region.
+It contains galactose, mannose, rhamnose, fucose, xylose, ribose etc. This ‘O’ side chain shows variations in the composition of different organisms and thus is very specific.

 Functions of the Cell Wall:

-1. The cell wall provides definite shape, strength, rigidity to the cell.
+- The cell wall provides definite shape, strength, and rigidity to the cell.

-9. It enhances pathogenicity by making cell resistant to engulfment by macrophages.
+- It enhances pathogenicity by making cells resistant to engulfment by macrophages.